 Almost 30 years later, Anita and Heather are still mad at me about that.

-* Rice is on a main Houston road, across from the medical center that has one of the best trauma units in the country because of all the gunshot wounds they treat.
+* Small Private School is on a main Big City road, across from the medical center that has one of the best trauma units in the country because of all the gunshot wounds they treat.
 In other words, an area that attracts some bad actors.
 There were at least two rapes and one murder on campus during my time there.
 And yet, our doors could be opened with a spoon?